 Fayetteville was my home and I was thrilled to return and work in the Cumberland County School System for 18 years as a 5th grade teacher and 14 years as a 2nd grade teacher.
 I was diagnosed with End Stage Renal Disease (ESRD) in 2004 and had to start Hemodialysis for three years.
 I persevered through having an aortic valve surgery, pneumonia, and noticeable changes as I struggled with dialysis treatment three days a week up to four hours per treatment.
 I retired after 27 years of teaching.

 As the mother to one daughter, Rahmeka, two sons, David and Terrence, my oldest son David was my kidney donor.
 Through God's grace and mercy my life was restored.
-My surgery was successful and after recovering I came out of retirement and resumed teaching five more years, God blessed me to retire after a teaching career of 32 years.
+My surgery was successful.
+After recovering I came out of retirement and resumed teaching five more years, God blessed me to retire after a teaching career of 32 years.

 My dialysis and transplant journeys have inspired me to become an advocate for dialysis, transplant and living donor recipients.
 I have partnered with my daughter, Rahmeka to motivate, advocate, empower, and support others.

 I suffered a stroke and my car was totaled by another motorist last year.
-I also had my fistula removed.
+I also had my fistula removed yet amid those challenges I remain focused on the mission for It Only Takes 1 One.

-I am fully committed to plant the seed of Hope, Optimism and Love as we strive to "Transplant Kidneys and Transform Lives.
+I am fully committed to plant seeds of Hope, Optimism and Love as we strive to "Transplant Kidneys and Transform Lives.
+We are all living different timelines on the journey of life.
+Through perseverance we can inspire and impact the lives of others.

 Regional Research Coordinator ~DaVita